fourteen questions to open the ai conversation most organisations are avoiding. print them. take them into a room. see what happens.

 If we get this wrong, what does that look like in two years?
 And who in this room would feel it first?

 The person who feels it first usually already knows.
-Give them the space to say so.
+Give them space to say so.